 "I felt a kinship with Capra and Wyler more than anyone else.
 I love Spielberg, but Wyler and Capra move me very deeply," Del Toro said at the premiere at Lincoln Center's Alice Tully Hall.
 "This was a great opportunity to go a little deeper on Capra and what he did and how he created American mythology for the second half of the 20th century.
 And how he was, as an immigrant, forging things that are purely American in a way I identify with the country.
 As an immigrant myself, that's important to me."

 "These are five of the greatest directors that ever lived.
-They were thrown into an extraordinary experience, and each one was changed by it," Kasdan said.
-"George Stevens - who had an amazing career before the war and an amazing career after the war - may have been changed the most.
+They were thrown into an extraordinary experience, and each one was changed by it," Kasdan says.
+"George Stevens - who had an amazing career before the war, and an amazing career after the war - may have been changed the most.
 I want everyone to know about these people.
 Things change so quickly: names slip away, people don't know who they are.
 I'm not so much concerned that they went off to the war, but if they see a clip of Grapes of Wrath and that makes them watch it, that's all really good."

 Five Came Back will be available on Netflix beginning March 31.